 ANA already has a daily flight from Sydney to Tokyo Haneda, but they will add a second daily service.
 This is in addition to its Perth – Tokyo Narita route.

 For the extra Sydney flight, ‘reservations and ticket sales are scheduled to begin in mid-December.’

 Virgin Australia is set to use an Airbus A330 to service its new route from Brisbane to Tokyo Haneda.

 The aircraft will be the one pulled off the soon-to-be-suspended Melbourne to Hong Kong route.

-While the details of the codeshare deal have not yet been released, we may see the ability for Velocity Frequent Flyer and ANA Mileage Club members gain reciprocal frequent flyer benefits, and the ability to earn and redeem points or miles on eligible flights between Australia and Japan, as well as throughout their respective domestic networks.
+The Virgin Australia-ANA codeshare deal will allow Velocity Frequent Flyer and ANA Mileage Club members to gain reciprocal frequent flyer benefits.
+That includes the ability to earn and redeem points or miles on eligible flights between Australia and Japan, as well as throughout their respective domestic networks.